ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 ============

-The present specification defines an interoperable regular expression flavor, I-Regexp.
+This specification describes an interoperable regular expression flavor, I-Regexp.

 This document uses the abbreviation "regexp" for what are usually called regular expressions in programming.